a-karma/Bogor_Workshop/DAY_4/Session1.md

 > Exercise 5
 >
-> Modify the `-p` option of the `psmc` to have finer resolution on all four babirusa samples.
-Use `“4+25*2+4+6”` and name the resulting file with "`_finePattern.psmc`" suffix and run the same plotting script on the concatenated result as the previous tutorial.
-Note that this will take about 5-10 minutes to run.
+> Try to modify the `-Y` option of the `psmc_plot.pl` to be `-Y 100` and make the output to have `babirusa_chr10_coarse_Y100` as prefix.
+What happens to the plot?
+What can you conclude from the babirusa demographic history?

 By this stage, you should have two pdf files, each coming from different -p option.
 To see how they look like, we need to download the output into our local machine using sftp:
 ```sh